Can cats and houseplants coexist?

 If your cat ate the plant, the reaction could be happening inside the stomach or intestines, and you will most likely see diarrhea and/or vomiting.
 These are the least serious symptoms a cat will display.

-Read: Can Bengal cats be indoor cats?
+Read: Can I eventually not be allergic to cats?

 Are orchids safe for pets?